All-Seeing Interactive Logo

 Sending data

-To send post data, use the ASIFormDataRequest subclass.
-Data is posted as 'multipart/form-data' for compatibility with file uploads.
-Files are read as needed from disk, so including large files is OK, as long as your web server is setup to handle them.
+To send POST data in a manner compatible with web page forms, use the included ASIFormDataRequest subclass.
+Data is posted in ‘application/x-www-form-urlencoded’ format, or ‘multipart/form-data’ format when uploading binary data or files.
+Data in files is read as needed from disk, so POSTing large files is OK, as long as your web server is setup to handle them.

 [request setPostValue:@"Ben" forKey:@"first_name"];